Airlines suspend China flights due to coronavirus outbreak

 -Austrian Airlines - until end-February.

--JejuAir Co Ltd - Korean airline to suspend all China routes starting March 1
+-JejuAir Co Ltd (089590.KS) - Korean airline to suspend all China routes starting March 1

 -Lion Air - All of February.